 Gifts of Real Estate

-Gifts of real estate can offer you and Hellenic College and Holy Cross a significant and versatile giving opportunity.
+Gifts of real estate can offer you and Hellenic College Holy Cross a significant and versatile giving opportunity.

 The Outright Gift

 An outright gift of property, held more than 12 months, is the simplest method and is essentially governed by the same rules governing securities.
 When the property has been transferred through a properly executed deed, in most cases, you receive the following benefits:

 An income tax deduction based on the current appraised fair market value.